 London protesters call for UK to withdraw Trump invitation

-Thousands of protesters have marched on Parliament in London to demand that the British government withdraw its invitation to U.S. President Donald Trump for a state visit.
-Criticism of Conservative British Prime Minister Theresa May has swelled since her Washington visit to meet Trump last month, when she confirmed plans for a return visit by Trump to Britain expected in the summer.
+Demonstrators march to Downing Street, as they protest against US President Donald Trump's travel ban, in London, Saturday, Feb.
+4, 2017.
+Thousands of protesters have marched on Parliament in London to demand that the British government withdraw its invitation to U.S. President Donald Trump.

 Add your comments below